OracleForResearch/Technology-How-Tos/Setting-up-an=Org-structure.md

 The key recommendations for org structure management are:
 1. Manage access to resources with policies
 2. Assign policies to one or multiple groups requiring access to resources

+The diagram below shows the workflow steps for creating the user configuration.
+The link [Setting up users in Oracle cloud](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/addingusers.htm) can be used along with the diagram below to implement the solution.
 ![](images/OrgStruc-2.PNG)

 ### Accessing shared resources